maximkir/python-venv/README.md

 Use this repository as a template for your project.

 Supported make targets:

-- `setup` - Setup your development environment and install dependencies from requirements.txt file
+- `setup` - Setup a development environment and install dependencies from `requirements.txt` file
-- `pyenv` -  Sets up pyenv and a virtualenv for a project under the .venv directory
+- `pyenv` -  Sets up pyenv and a virtualenv for a project under the `.venv` directory
 - `dependencies` - Installs/updates dependencies for the project
-- `clean` - Cleans any generated files
+- `clean` - Cleans up any generated files

 ## To Do